bristol-d/bbquiz/README.md

 ## Question configuration

-_These features are currently only implemented for multiple-choice and multiple-answer questions.
-Work in progress!_

-All question types _will in the near future_ support the following commands, which must come immediately after `.question` and before any question-specific commands:
+All question types support the following commands, which must come immediately after `.question` and before any question-specific commands:

   * `.note` writes its argument to the HTML file output, but is not shown to students.
 You could use this for example for more detailed notes on the sample solution.
   * `.config key=value` sets a configuration option.
 All question types support the following generic configuration keys, but different types of question may support further options: